How to Buy Discount San Diego Zoo Tickets: 18 Verified Deals (2026)

 • If you turn 18 during your membership year, you can continue using it until the renewal date.

-• Then, you’d renew as an adult member.
+• Then, you renew as an adult member.

 San Diego Resident and San Diego Resident Premium Passes

 San Diego Zoo annual passes for residents are designed for San Diego County residents in these zip codes to enjoy the Zoo and Safari Park as much as they like during a membership year.
-You have two types to choose from and I’ve listed 2025 prices below.
+You have two types to choose from, and I’ve listed 2026 prices below.

 San Diego Resident: This includes weekday-only admission to the San Diego Zoo and San Diego Zoo Safari Park with some blackout dates.
-You’ll also receive two coupons for 50% off admission, exclusive member specials, San Diego Zoo Wildlife Alliance Journal subscription, and 5% Wild Perks discounts. ($99/adult, $76/child, and $89.10/senior)
+You’ll also receive two coupons for 50% off admission, exclusive member specials, San Diego Zoo Wildlife Alliance Journal subscription, and 5% Wild Perks discounts. ($99/adult and $89.10/senior)

-San Diego Resident Premium: You’ll receive unlimited admission to both parks in addition to two coupons for 50% off admission, exclusive member specials, San Diego Zoo Wildlife Alliance Journal subscription, and 5% off Wild Perks. ($134/adult, $76/child, and $120.60/senior)
+San Diego Resident Premium: You’ll receive unlimited admission to both parks in addition to two coupons for 50% off admission, exclusive member specials, San Diego Zoo Wildlife Alliance Journal subscription, and 5% off Wild Perks. ($144/adult and $129.60/senior)

 Membership Clubs

-These options are excellent for San Diego and Southern California residents who can visit frequently enough to enjoy the amazing perks.
+These options are excellent for San Diego and Southern California residents who can visit frequently enough to take advantage of the amazing perks.

-Wildlife Protector: This pass includes weekday admission to both parks (some blackout dates apply), one complimentary 1-Day Pass, free parking, 10% Wild Perks discounts, use of the Donor Club entrance, and a San Diego Zoo Wildlife Alliance Journal subscription. ($149/adult, $76/child, and $134.10/senior)
+Wildlife Protector: This pass includes weekday admission to both parks (some blackout dates apply), one complimentary 1-Day Pass, free parking, 10% Wild Perks discounts, access to the Donor Club entrance, and a subscription to the San Diego Zoo Wildlife Alliance Journal. ($149/adult or $134.10/senior)

-Wildlife Champion: Passholders receive unlimited admission to both parks, two complimentary 1-Day Passes, free Preferred Parking at the Safari Park, 15% Wild Perks discounts, use of the Donor Club entrance, a San Diego Zoo Wildlife Alliance Journal subscription, special early hours, two 50% off Special Experience/Safari Tour, priority boarding for the Bus Tour at the Zoo and Africa Tram at the Safari Park, member appreciation day and access to special events (including the annual “Evening with the Directors” event. ($484/adult 18+)
+Wildlife Champion: Passholders receive unlimited admission to both parks, two complimentary 1-Day Passes, free Preferred Parking, 15% Wild Perks discounts, use of the Donor Club entrance, a San Diego Zoo Wildlife Alliance Journal subscription, special early hours, two 50% off Special Experience/Safari Tour, priority boarding for the Bus Tour at the Zoo and Africa Tram at the Safari Park, member appreciation day and access to special events (including the annual “Evening with the Directors” event. ($499/adult)

 President’s Clubs

-President’s Clubs are also great for people who enjoy special events.
-The higher the level you choose to join, the more exclusive events and experiences you are invited to at both San Diego Zoo Wildlife Alliance parks.
+These memberships are also great for people who enjoy special events.
+The higher the level, the more exclusive events and experiences you are invited to at both San Diego Zoo Wildlife Alliance parks.

-We have been to many of these events, and they are incredible for those who enjoy behind-the-scenes private experiences and animal interactions.
-Memberships range from $1,200–10,000.
+We have attended many of these events, and they are excellent for those who enjoy behind-the-scenes private experiences and animal interactions.
+Memberships and membership renewals range from $5000 to $10,000.

 Helpful Membership Tips